gras64/rasa-german-demo/data/nlu/nlu.md

 - Warum wurdest du gemacht?
 - Wie wurdest du gemacht?
 - Wer hat dich erschaffen?

+## intent:ask_which_events
+- Gibt es in Zukunft noch eine andere Veranstaltung wie rasa meetup?
+- Können Sie mir sagen, welche Art von Ereignissen Sie haben?
+- Könnten Sie bitte die Art der Ereignisse auflisten, die du hast?
+- Hast eine Benutzergruppe?
+- Gib mir die Ereignisse, die du hast.
+- Ich möchte Rasa treffen
+- Gibt es ein Rasa-Treffen?
+- Gibt es ein Treffen?
+- Gibt es Rasa-Meetups?
+- Erzählen Sie mir alle Ereignisse, die du hast.
+- Erzähl mir die Ereignisse, die du hast
+- Was sind all die Ereignisse, die du hast?
+- Welche Veranstaltungen sind verfügbar?
+- Was sind die Ereignisse jetzt?
+- Was sind die Ereignisse, die Sie haben?
+- Was weißt du über Rasa-Meetups?
+- Welche Veranstaltungen sind für heute geplant?
+- Welche Veranstaltungen gibt es?
+- Was steht für diesen Monat auf dem Kalender?
+- Welche Art von Veranstaltungen finden hier statt?
+- Welche Arten von Veranstaltungen befinden sich in Ihrem Kalender?
+- Welche Veranstaltungen stehen auf Ihrem Programm?
+- Welche Veranstaltungen sind geplant?
+- Welche Art von Veranstaltungen veranstalten Sind hier?
+- Welche Arten von Veranstaltungen sind geplant?
+- Wo kann ich Rasas treffen?
+- Welche Community-Events hast du?
+- Welche Veranstaltungen gibt es?
+- Welche Events hast du?
+- Welche Ereignisse hast du?
+- Du hast Rasa-Meetups?
+- Kannst du erklären, was die Ereignisse sind?
+- Kannst du alle Ereignisse erzählen?
+- Hat die Community Treffen?
+- wie kann ich eh Gemeinschaft treffen?
+- Also, welche Ereignisse gibt es?
+- Also, was genau sind diese Ereignisse?
+- Was sind die Ereignisse?
+- Wie heißen alle Veranstaltungen?
+- Welche Veranstaltungen werden stattfinden?
+- Welche Veranstaltungen wird es geben?
+- Welche Art von Veranstaltungen gibt es?
+- Welche Art von Veranstaltungen finden statt?
+- Was für gesellschaftliche Ereignisse veranstalten wir?
+- Wo kann ich einen Kalender mit Community-Ereignissen sehen?
+- Was sind die Ereignisse in [Detroit](location)?
+- Wann finden die Veranstaltungen in [Paris](location) statt?
+- Was sind die Ereignisse in [Berlin](location)?
+- Was sind die Ereignisse in [der Schweiz](location)?
+- Wann finden die Veranstaltungen in [Paris](location) statt?
+- Was sind die Ereignisse in [berlin](location)?
+- Was sind die Ereignisse für [Detroit](location)?
+- Wann sind die Veranstaltungen für [Paris](location)?
+- Was sind die Ereignisse für [China] (location)?
+- Was sind die Ereignisse für [New York](location)?
+- Wann finden die Events für [paris](location) statt?
+- was sind die veranstaltungen für [berlin] (location)?
+- Assuming that there is an upcoming event, when is that event?
+- At what time is the next event scheduled?
+- At which date the next community event will take place?
+- By chance do you know the date of next community event?
+- Do you know the exact date for the next community event?
+- Do you know when is the next event in [Montreal](location)?
+- If there is an upcoming event when is it?
+- Is next community event held in 2019?
+- Is there a Rasa event in [San Francisco](location)
+- Is there an event in [Montreal](location)?
+- Is there any special in next community event?
+- On what day is the next event scheduled?
+- Tell me when the next community event is happening;
+- What and when is the next event?
+- What even is coming up next and when is it please?
+- What is the date of the next community event?
+- What's the next community event
+- What's the next rasa event
+- When does the upcoming event occur?
+- When is it planned the next event in [Montreal](location)?
+- When is it scheduled the next community event?
+- When is it that the next event occurs?
+- When is the next community event?
+- When is the next event in [Berlin](location)
+- When is the next event scheduled?
+- When is the next user group meetup
+- When will the next event occur in the community?
+- Where is next community event held?
+- do you have an event in [Berlin](location)
+- is there an event in [Montreal](location)
+- what community events are there?
+- what date is the next community event?
+- when is our next group event going to take place?
+- when is the event within the community gonna happen?
+- when is the next community event gonna be?
+- when is the next event?
+- when is the next group event going to be?
+- when will our next group event be?
+- when will the community event take place?
+- when will the next community event be?
+- will there be an event in my city?
+- When is the next event in [california](location)?
+- What is the next event in [Paris](location)?
+- When is the next event in [detroit](location)?
+- What is the next event in [san francisco](location)?
+- When is the next event for [Detroit](location)?
+- What is the next event for [Seattle](location)?
+- When is the next event for [India](location)?
+- What is the next event for [paris](location)?

 ## intent:ask_howdoing
 - Ahoi Kumpel, wie geht es dir?